Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

 \subsection{Synthetic tests on spatio-temporal trajectory separation}

+For the synthetic tests we considered the case where the data is associated to a single imaging modality only.
 We tested MGPA on synthetic data generated as a linear combination of temporal functions and 3D activation maps at prescribed resolutions.
 The goal was to assess the method's ability to identify the spatio-temporal sources underlying the data.
 We benchmarked our method with respect to ICA, Non-Negative Matrix Factorization (NMF), and Principal Component Analysis (PCA), which were applied from the standard implementation provided in the Scikit-Learn library \cite{ref_sklearn}.

-The benchmark was specified by defining a $10$-folds validation setting, generating the data at each fold as a linear combination of temporal sources $ \widetilde{\vect{S}}(t) = [\widetilde{\vect{S}}_{1}(t), \widetilde{\vect{S}}_{2}(t)]$, and spatial maps $ \widetilde{\vect{A}} =[\widetilde{\vect{A}}_{1}, \widetilde{\vect{A}}_{2}]^{t}$.
-The data was defined as $\vect{Y}_{p} = \widetilde{\vect{S}}(t_{p})\widetilde{\vect{A}} + \vect{\mathcal{E}}_{p}$ over $50$ time points $t_{p}$, where $t_{p}$ was uniformly distributed in the range $[0, 0.7]$, and $\vect{\mathcal{E}}_{p} \sim \mathcal{N}(\vect{0}, \sigma^{2}\vect{I})$.
-The temporal sources were specified as sigmoid functions $\widetilde{\vect{S}}_i(t) = 1/(1 + \exp(-t + \alpha_{i}))$, while the spatial structures had dimensions $(30 \times 30 \times 30)$ such that $\widetilde{\vect{A}}_{i} = \widetilde{\vect{\Sigma}}_{i}\widetilde{\vect{B}}_{i}$.
-The $\widetilde{\vect{\Sigma}_{i}}$ were chosen as Gaussian convolution matrices with respective length-scale of $\lambda = 2$ mm and $\lambda = 1$ mm.
-The $\widetilde{\vect{B}}_{i}$ were randomly sampled sparse 3D maps.
+The benchmark was specified by defining a $10$-folds validation setting, generating the data at each fold as a linear combination of temporal sources $ \widetilde{\vect{S}}(\vect{t}) = [\widetilde{\vect{S}}_{:0}(\vect{t}), \widetilde{\vect{S}}_{:1}(\vect{t})]$, and spatial maps $ \widetilde{\vect{A}} =[\widetilde{\vect{A}}_{0:}, \widetilde{\vect{A}}_{1:}]$.
+The data was defined as $\vect{Y}_{p:} = \widetilde{\vect{S}}_{p:}(\vect{t}_{p})\widetilde{\vect{A}} + \vect{\mathcal{E}}_{p:}$ over $50$ time points $\vect{t}_{p}$, where $\vect{t}_{p}$ was uniformly distributed in the range $[0, 0.7]$, and $\vect{\mathcal{E}}_{p:} \sim \mathcal{N}(\vect{0}, \sigma^{2}\vect{I})$.
+The temporal sources were specified as sigmoid functions $\widetilde{\vect{S}}_{p,i}(\vect{t}_{p}) = 1/(1 + \exp(-\vect{t}_{p} + \alpha_{i}))$, while the spatial structures had dimensions $(30 \times 30 \times 30)$ such that $\widetilde{\vect{A}}_{i:} = \widetilde{\vect{B}}_{i:}\widetilde{\vect{\Sigma}}^{i}$.
+The $\widetilde{\vect{\Sigma}}^{i}$ were chosen as Gaussian convolution matrices with respective length-scale of $\lambda = 2$ mm and $\lambda = 1$ mm.
+The $\widetilde{\vect{B}}_{i:}$ were randomly sampled sparse 3D maps.